hayleyweir/im2smiles/README.md

 ### Getting started

+Move to the im2smiles directory:
+  `$ cd im2smiles`

-To check the environment is installed correctly:
+If you haven't already, check the environment is installed correctly by training on the small dataset:
   `$ make train-small`

 ### Training on synthetic and hand-drawn data